-\item Let $G=(V, E, w)$ be a connected and labeled graph with pairwise distinct edge weights.
+Moreover, $T$ is the only spanning tree of $G$ with the above property. \end{lemma} The above lemma is just a restatement of \cite[Lemma 2]{kesten-lee}; see also \cite[Proposition 2.1]{alexander-forest}.
+We record the following useful observations: \begin{obs} Using Lemma~\ref{lem:mst-minimax-criterion}, we see that the MST can be constructed just from the ranks of the different edge weights.
+Thus the law of the MST constructed using exchangeable edge weights that are almost surely pairwise distinct does not depend on the distribution of the weights. \end{obs} \begin{obs} Let $G=(V, E, w)$ be a connected and labeled graph with pairwise distinct edge weights.
 Let $u\in[0,\infty)$ and $\cC$ be a component of the graph $G^{u}=(V, E^u)$, where $E^u\subseteq E$ contains only those edges $e$ for which $w(e)\leq u$.
 Then the restriction of the MST of $(V, E, w)$ to $\cC$ is the MST of $\big(V(\cC), E(\cC), w|_{E(\cC)}\big)$.
 This can be argued as follows: If $v,v'\in\cC$, then there exists a path in $G$ connecting $v$ and $v'$ such that all edge weights along this path is at most $u$.
-By Lemma \ref{lem:mst-minimax-criterion}, it follows that all edge weights in the path in the MST of $(V, E, w)$ connecting $v$ and $v'$ is also smaller than $u$.
+By Lemma~\ref{lem:mst-minimax-criterion}, it follows that all edge weights in the path in the MST of $(V, E, w)$ connecting $v$ and $v'$ is also smaller than $u$.
 Thus the restriction of the MST of $(V, E, w)$ to $\cC$ is a spanning tree of $\cC$.